Gao: Songhai empire

 Sometime in the 14th century, Ali Kulun, the first ruler of the Sunni dynasty, rebelled against the Malian hegemony but the Malians were able to regain control.
 It was not until the first half of the 15th century that Sunni Sulayman Dama was able to throw off the Malian yoke.
 His successor, Sunni Ali Ber (1464–1492), greatly expanded the territory under Songhai control and established the Songhai Empire.
 He made Gao his capital.

 Leo Africanus visited Gao sometime between 1506 and 1510 when the town was ruled by Askiya Muhammad I, the first ruler of the Askiya dynasty.
 He observed that the large town lacked a surrounding wall and was full of rich merchants.

 The town is very civilized compared to Timbuktu.
 Bread and meat are abundant, though you cannot find wine or fruits.
 Actually, melons, cucumbers, and excellent squash are plentiful, and there are enormous quantities of rice.
 There are many sweet water wells.
 There is a square where on market days huge numbers of slaves are sold, both male and female.
 A young girl of fifteen is worth about six ducats, and a young man almost as much; small children are worth about half as much as grown slaves.

 Towards the end of the 16th century, Gao controlled an empire that extended for over 1,400,000 km2, an area comparable in size to the modern state of Mali.
 The Tarikh al-fattash reports that a survey conducted during the reign of Askiya Al-Hajj (1582–1586) found that there were 7,626 houses without counting the huts made of straw.
-Assuming each house was occupied by an average of 6 people, this would imply a population of around 45,000.
+Assuming each house was occupied by an average of 6 people, this would imply a population of around 45,000, making Gao one of the largest cities in West Africa at the time.

 The Moroccan invasion of 1591 led to the collapse of the Songhai Empire.
 The invaders chose to make Timbuktu their capital and the importance of Gao declined.
 The German explorer Heinrich Barth visited Gao in 1854 on his return journey from Timbuktu.
 He found a village of about 300 huts constructed of matting and grouped in clusters.
 The inhabitants were very poor and had only a few boats as they lacked wood for their construction.
 The site of the ancient town was overgrown with Capparis decidua bushes.